openshift/managed-cluster-config/docs/backplane/requirements/acs/10-acs-managed-service.md

 For where access is applied

-These permissions are a baseline acess for the ACS:CS team across OSD/ROSA infra.
+These permissions are a baseline access for the ACS:CS team across OSD/ROSA infra.

 ## backlplane-acs-admins-cluster: `cluster`
 Permissions at cluster scope.